seantcanavan/anon-eth-net/README.md

 ## Anonymous Ethereum Network (anon-eth-net)

 Totally anonymous botnet client with an emphasis on individual zombie control, resiliency of the host machine, and ease of remote code execution.
-Zombies mine ethereum in their free time for fun.
-Zombies check in at pre-specified intervals to report on their CPU, memory, disk, and network utilization.
+Zombies mine ethereum in their free time for fun and check in at pre-specified intervals to report on their CPU, memory, disk, and network utilization.
+Can be combined with go-dos-yourself to enable remote network performence testing, fuzzing, spoofing, and attacking.
+Use responsibly.

 ###Currently supported platforms:
 - macOS El Capitan 10.11.6